 2. Media Distraction and Bias: Even if we find good solutions, as long as mainstream media ignore what’s important – focusing on personality and party battles instead of systematic problems, and shying away from structural criticism – it’s harder for citizens to get active together.
 Self-made social news sites as well as online communication channels are a part of the solution.
 Tag things with rootstrike2

-3. Online Censorship Through Blocking and Overly Restrictive Copyright: Even if we find good solutions, if we cannot freely spread them, they cannot be seen and implemented.
+3. Censorship Through Blocking and Overly Restrictive Copyright: Even if we find good solutions, if we cannot freely spread them, they cannot be seen and implemented.
 Activists, artists and everyone else needs to be able to reflect on the world, and freely voice their thoughts.
+All government institutions need to be transparent enough so that we can make democratic decisions about them.
 Tag things with rootstrike3

 There are many other hugely important and fundamental other issues.
 What about them?
 There is poverty, hunger, wars, diseases, threat of nuclear war, pollution, global warming, overpopulation, natural resources running out, peak oil, potential technical singularity, crime, bribery, health care in some countries, lack of efficient public transport, minority suppression, growing power of multinational corporations over governments, genocides, religious and political extremism, improper schools and education, racism, no equal rights for women in some countries, no equal rights for minority life styles in certain countries.
 These are all crucial, and some of them are also the roots for more problems – overpopulation, for instance, may trigger polution, war, and hunger.

 There’s a story about a man with a bucket frantically removing water from his house, carrying out bucket by bucket.
 The water comes from a tap that’s been left open, pouring onto the floors, soaking the furniture all around.
 Asked why he doesn’t just shut the water tap, the man replies “I’m too busy removing the water here with my bucket!”